VictorMarimon/PROYECTO_MYSQL/README.md

 CREATE TRIGGER verificarCantidadProductos
 BEFORE INSERT ON VENTA_PRODUCTO FOR EACH ROW
 BEGIN
-	IF (SELECT cantidad FROM producto WHERE producto_id = NEW.producto_id) < 0 THEN
+  IF (SELECT cantidad FROM producto WHERE producto_id = NEW.producto_id) < NEW.cantidad THEN
     SIGNAL SQLSTATE '45000'
     SET MESSAGE_TEXT = 'No se puede vender este producto, debido a que no tiene existencias';
   END IF;
 END //

 DELIMITER ;